 The entire guide and every chapter can currently be found only in English, but we will make them available soon in French, Romanian, Italian, Czech, Spanish and Catalan.
 If you have any comments or suggestions to improve the guide, they will be very welcome and will help us to make a better final version, which is expected by the end of 2021.

-During this spring we will also make free and practical face-to-face formation events in several countries, based on this toolkit and with an approximate duration of two morning sessions.
+During this spring we will also make free and practical face-to-face training events in several countries, based on this toolkit and with an approximate duration of two morning sessions.
 These sessions are aimed at professional and semi-professional farmers, as well as agricultural technicians.
 You can find further information here.

 After finishing the first internal version of the toolkit on management of semi-natural habitats to promote biodiversity and enhance farm resilience and productivity, we needed to test its usefulness and gather feedback from our land stewardship farmers and some close agricultural technicians.
 This was meant to improve the internal version of the toolkit, in order to make a second version, which will be made available on the project’s website.
 This version will be free and open to everyone and trainings will be conducted again, in order to gather more feedback and make a final and definitive version by the end of 2021.